 The following article is going to discuss the intricacies of the rules regarding powerlifting gear.
-If you’re looking for a place to get the powerlifting gear discussed in this article, I highly recommend LiftingLarge.com.
-Mike has gone above and beyond the normal call of customer service to ensure I’m always taken care of and I go out of my way to recommend his products as a result.
+If you’re looking for a place to get the powerlifting gear discussed in this article, I highly recommend AndersonPowerlifting.com.
+They’ve gone above and beyond the normal call of customer service to ensure I’m always taken care of and I go out of my way to recommend their products as a result.
 You’ll have a similar experience.

 If you prefer to watch, the following video summarizes this entire article in rapid fire fashion: